“My little girl keeps saying she is ‘itchy’ down there and won’t stop scratching – what’s wrong?”

 - Preschool children (between 4 – 6 years)

 At this age, most children will have a fairly strong sense of gender identity, and will also start interacting more purposefully with other children.
 They will continue to explore their bodies and may want to touch private areas more often, and it is common to find them mimicking actions and behaviours they see in adults, such as holding hands or kissing.

 They may start to “play doctor” with friends, and show or touch different parts of their bodies – it is important that you do not overreact and scold or admonish them for this, which can create feelings of guilt and shame.
-Remember, this is just an innocent game to them.
+Remember, this is just an innocent game for them.

 Instead, you may want to distract them with another toy or game, and recognise that they are curious to learn more about their bodies – you can use these instances to teach them what behaviours should be done in private rather than in public, and also that it is not okay for anyone (especially older children or adults, including family members) to touch them in a way that makes them upset or uncomfortable.

 Apart from these behaviours, they will also start asking a lot of questions.
 These include what body parts are called, why boys’ and girls’ parts are different, and where babies come from.